Hosting & Sanctioning Events with the USRA

 - Confirmation of willingness to execute the USRA Host Organization MOU

-What You Can Expect from the USRA
+What you can expect from the USRA

 Across all tiers, the USRA provides rules and competition standards, sanctioning determinations, calendar listing, and connection to the selection pathway.
-For Championship and Sanctioned events, the USRA additionally provides judge and official approval, results certification, and assistance coordinating insurance, officials, and host-organization resources where requested.